Air Taxi Skyport Location Problem for Airport Access: Introduction

-In this paper, we draw motivation from two key findings in the above surveys, which are in line with consumer expectations for air taxis: (i) reduction in travel time, and (ii) support for airport transfers.
-With such motivations, we focus on the problem of planning the infrastructure for air taxis for a given city, \emph{i.e.}, determining the location of skyports within the city.
-In particular, given a large city with multiple candidate skyport locations, it is non-trivial to select a small subset as skyports while optimizing for the end-to-end travel time vis-a-vis demand (trips) to nearby airports from multiple locations within the city.
-An additional layer of complexity in this problem is added by the flexibility of users to go via a skyport or via direct ground transportation (depending on which is faster) to their destination airport.
-The example described below explains these challenges in the context of a real city (NYC).
+Our study draws motivation from the key findings in the above studies.
+We focus on the problem of planning the ground infrastructure for air taxi services for airport access/transfers in an urban city.
+In particular, we incorporate travelers' preferences for UAM services to determine optimal skyport locations in an urban city with an objective of providing economically sustainable solutions to air taxi service providers.
+Given a large city with multiple candidate skyport locations, it is non-trivial to select a small subset as skyports that attracts all customer groups with different preferences, especially when the location choices and users' decisions of using air taxi services are closely interrelated.
+The example described below explains these challenges in the context of a real city (New York City (NYC)).\\